National Match Code: 285915

 Learning Experiences

-• Primary Care Home-Base Clinic (Longitudinal)
+• Primary Care Home-Base Clinic – Longitudinal (12 months)

 Competency Areas, Goals, and Objectives

-• Competency Area R1: Patient Care:
+Competency Area R1: Patient Care

 • Goal R1.1: Provide safe and effective patient care services including medication management, health and wellness, immunization, and disease state management including medication management following the JCPP Pharmacists’ Patient Care Process.
 Services are provided to a diverse range of patients in collaboration with the health care team;